-The body requires more than 40 different nutrients to maintain good health and no one food supplies all of them.
-Time constraints, tiredness and a jadedness around the whole subject of nutrition are the most common obstacles people cite for not adhering to a healthy diet.
-Adopting healthy eating habits that become routine can provide lifelong health benefits.
-The well researched connection between good nutrition and disease prevention suggests it is worthwhile ensuring the right balance and variety of foods to meet our body’s daily needs for energy, growth and repair.
+The body requires over 40 different nutrients to maintain good health, and no one food supplies all of them.
+Time limits, low energy and a jadedness around the subject of nutrition, are the most common obstacles people cite for not adhering to a healthy diet.
+The established connection between good nutrition and disease prevention, suggests that making informed food choices, based on your body’s daily nutrition needs, can have life-long benefits.

-The food industry has changed the focus of food from being simply nutritious to something to satisfy the appetite (mind) rather than hunger (body).
-Refined foods contain chemicals to enhance flavour, visual appeal and shelf-life.
-Most food chemicals cannot be digested and end up being stored for years in fat tissue.
-Problems occur when the toxic load accumulates into a chemical burden that can undermine normal body functioning.
+The food industry has shifted the focus from food being simply nutritious to something to satisfy the appetite (mind), rather than hunger (body).
+Commercially refined foods contain chemicals to intensify flavour, enhance visual appeal and extend shelf-life.
+Most food chemicals are indigestible, and end up being stored in fatty tissue to keep them from re-circulating throughout the body.
+Problems can occur when the chemical load accumulates and becomes a burden that undermines normal body functioning.

 The liver and kidneys are the body’s filtering system and often the first organs to be affected by a chemical burden, which can disrupt the endocrine system and cause hormonal imbalances.
 The rise in obesity, infertility, metabolic syndrome and auto-immune disorders are increasingly being linked to the chemical body burden.¹

-Common sense tells us the fresher the better and that consuming food in as close to its natural state as possible, grown or produced as close to home, with the least amount of added chemicals is best.
+Common sense tells us that fresh, locally produced food, in as close to its natural state as possible, with the least amount of added chemicals, is best.

 We all need to be a little more savvy about the foods we consume.
 Making some key dietary changes can make a big difference to your overall health.
 It is my job to help you identify those key changes.
 The more informed you are about nutrition, and the more you support your body’s functioning, the easier it becomes to opt for healthy food choices.